MehrinFirdousi/Synaera-TeamSemaphore/NLP Model/ReadMe.md

 # NLP Model - ASL to English  <!-- omit in toc -->

-This repository contains the necessary components to train and run a deep learning model for translating American Sign Language (ASL) to English.
+This folder contains the necessary components to train and run a deep learning model for translating American Sign Language (ASL) to English.

 These are the folders: